 Many Phalaenopsis are sold potted in Sphagnum moss and often times the moss is very tightly packed around the roots to help the plants hold moisture as they are transported for sale.
 Once in our homes, however, the tightly packed moss often retains too much moisture.
 Seeing that the orchid is not drying out the tendency is to repot it into a mix sold in the big box stores right next to the orchids.
 Unfortunately these mixes are often times made from fir bark and peat moss.
 Phalaenopsis, however, dislike moving into fir bark mix when they were used to sphagnum resulting in additional stress.
 The problem is not the fact that an orchid is potted in moss, the problem is how tightly the moss is packed for the orchid's new growing conditions.
 Moss is the potting media of choice for many of the worlds top orchid producers and it is an excellent choice for hobbyists as well.
-Our Phalaenopsis Monterey Gold Imperial orchid mix is made from a superior grade of ultra-fluffy moss mixed with Orchiata bark.
-Our All Purpose Classic Orchid Mix is also an excellent choice for Phalaenopsis and since it is made with coconut husk chips it can be used to repot orchids regardless of the media that they are coming from.
+Our Phalaenopsis Monterey Gold Imperial Orchid Mix is made from a superior grade of ultra-fluffy moss mixed with Orchiata bark.
+Our Phalaenopsis Monterey Dark Imperial Orchid Mix is also an excellent choice for Phalaenopsis and since neither of these contain fir bark they can be used to repot orchids regardless of the media that the orchids are coming from.

 If you are new to orchids or looking for more information please see our